jekil/awesome-hacking/Readme.rst

 -------

 - `Moloch <https://github.com/aol/moloch>`_ - Moloch is a open source large scale full PCAP capturing, indexing and database system.
-- `OpenFPC <http://www.openfpc.org>`_ - OpenFPC is a set of scripts that combine to provide a lightweight full-packet network traffic recorder & buffering tool.
+- `OpenFPC <http://www.openfpc.org>`_ - OpenFPC is a set of scripts that combine to provide a lightweight full-packet network traffic recorder and buffering tool.
 Its design goal is to allow non-expert users to deploy a distributed network traffic recorder on COTS hardware while integrating into existing alert and log tools.
 - `PF_RING <http://www.ntop.org/products/packet-capture/pf_ring/>`_ - PF_RING™ is a Linux kernel module and user-space framework that allows you to process packets at high-rates while providing you a consistent API for packet processing applications.

 Penetration Testing